 While settled in the plains of Moab, the Israelite leader Moses takes a census of the community that establishes how the Israelite families will receive land allotments.
 Property was the primary way families sustained themselves in agrarian societies like ancient Israel, because families consumed and sold food grown on the land.
 Those who controlled land also possessed legal rights to the things associated with the property, such as rents, goods and services, and labor.
 Importantly, Israelite inheritance was patrilineal, meaning, the land transferred from father to son.
 In this way, Israelite communities retained control of land within kin groups.

 By the time Moses distributes the land, the Israelite Zelophehad has died with no male heirs to inherit his property allotment.
 Since the Israelites divided the land among male heads of households, Zelophehad’s daughters had to petition on behalf of their father.
 In unison, the daughters asked, “Why should the name of our father be taken away from his clan because he had no son?
-Give to us a possession among our father’s brothers” (Num 27:4).
-The Lord instructs Moses to transfer Zelophehad’s inheritance to his daughters in response to their request.
+Give to us a possession among our father’s brothers” (

 The story of Zelophehad’s daughters is intriguing because it sets precedence for the inheritance of daughters in ancient Israel.
 Yet, the inheritance of Zelophehad’s daughters is problematic because it disrupts the social order in ancient Israel, which stipulates the retention of landed property among the men within the kin group.